-- Intravenous Infusion (IV) may be used to give you fluids, medication, or pain medicine through your arm. - An Epidural may be used to give you pain medicine through your back, into the spinal spaces.
+- Intravenous Infusion (IV) may be used to give you fluids, medication, or pain medicine through your arm. - An Epidural may be used to give you pain medicine through your back.

 Fetal Monitoring

 • A machine called a fetal monitor may be used to listen to the baby's heart beat.
 It can also be used to check your contractions.